tarantool/doc/doc/reference/reference_sql/sql.rst

 .. code-block:: sql

-   CREATE TRIGGER t1_before_delete BEFORE DELETE ON t1 BEGIN DELETE FROM t2; END;
+   CREATE TRIGGER t1_before_delete BEFORE DELETE ON t1 FOR EACH ROW BEGIN DELETE FROM t2; END;
-   CREATE TRIGGER t2_before_delete BEFORE DELETE ON t2 BEGIN DELETE FROM t3; END;
+   CREATE TRIGGER t2_before_delete BEFORE DELETE ON t2 FOR EACH ROW BEGIN DELETE FROM t3; END;

 Activation occurs FOR EACH ROW, not FOR EACH STATEMENT.
 Therefore, if no rows are candidates for insert or update or delete, then no triggers are activated.